 A WALK AROUND OLD PORTSMOUTH

 This popular walk around Old Portsmouth has it all.
-Sea views, historic monuments, mixed with new developments, the busy harbour mouth and some great pubs and restaurants.
+Sea views, historic monuments, mixed with new developments.

 Start by parking either at Grand Parade, pay and display or on any of the nearby streets, be sure to check for parking time restrictions.